rachanabalot999-cmd/Agricultural-Traceability/README.md

 truffle compile

 Deployment

 The address that deploys the contract is automatically set as the owner with administrative rights (like the ability to run withdrawBalance()).

-Deployment: Deploy the compiled bytecode to an EVM-compatible network (like Sepolia or a local development chain).
-The deploying address automatically becomes the owner with administrative rights.